⛳️ Thank You for Supporting the 12th Annual Lucas Kanelos Memorial Tournament! We’re grateful for everyone who made the 2025 Putt for Pups a success.

 PUPPY RAISING PROGRAM

-Project2Heal’s mission is to help reduce the time it takes to get a service dog into the hands of someone in need.
-In addition to the young puppies that we donate to service dog organizations across the country, Project2Heal occasionally keeps some of the dogs in full training to become service dogs for local residents.
+At Project 2 Heal, our mission is to reduce the time it takes for a highly trained service dog to reach someone who truly needs one.
+In addition to donating young puppies to trusted service dog organizations across the country, we also retain select dogs for full training—allowing us to place life-changing service dogs with individuals in our local community.

 GET STARTED TODAY!